 If you thought your money woes ended last year when you settled that credit card debt, think again.

-For many consumers with debt problems, after the debt collector leaves their lives, the taxman arrives.
+For many consumers, after the debt collector leaves, the taxman arrives.

 Months after successfully resolving credit card debts, consumers may receive 1099-C “Cancellation of Debt” tax notices in the mail.
 Why?
 The IRS considers forgiven or canceled debt as income.